A composting bin

 How to Compost Muffins and Other Baked Goods

 To compost muffins and other baked goods, simply add them to your compost bin along with other compostable materials such as fruit and vegetable scraps, coffee grounds, tea bags, and eggshells.
 It's important to maintain a balance of green materials (nitrogen-rich) and brown materials (carbon-rich) in your compost pile to ensure optimal decomposition.
+If you're unsure about the right balance, consider referring to the Master the Green-brown mix ebook for guidance.

 Other Compostable Kitchen Waste

 In addition to muffins, there are many other types of kitchen waste that can be composted.
 Fruit and vegetable scraps, coffee grounds, tea bags, and eggshells are all excellent additions to your compost bin.
 These materials provide a balanced mix of nitrogen and carbon, which are essential for the composting process.
+To make it easier to collect and transport kitchen waste to your compost bin, consider using a kitchen compost pail.

 When composting kitchen waste, it's important to avoid adding meat, dairy, and oily foods, as these can attract pests and create unpleasant odors.
 Stick to plant-based materials, and you'll be well on your way to creating a thriving compost pile that will benefit your garden and the environment.
+For more information on composting kitchen waste, visit the EPA's guide to composting at home.

 Frequently Asked Questions